shanjcu/web-framework/docs/jcu/building.md

   change all versions across all different files, including JS, CSS, package files and documentation.

-* Follow instructions from https://www.srihash.org/ to generate an SRI hash of the production minified versions of CSS and JS:
+* Follow instructions from [SRIHash.org](https://www.srihash.org/) to generate an SRI hash of the production minified versions of CSS and JS:

       openssl dgst -sha384 -binary dist/css/jcu.min.css | openssl base64 -A
       openssl dgst -sha384 -binary dist/js/jcu.min.js | openssl base64 -A

+* Change the documentation `_config.yml` to reflect these SRI changes and rebuild the documentation with:

+      grunt docs

+* Commit the results of the version change and documentation update.

+* Create the new release with, this will create a zip file, upload to CDN and release the new documentation in one hit.

+      grunt prep-release jcu-publish

+* Now upload the final zip file to GitHub in the releases area and you are done!

 ## Cleaning up the CDN